 GeoPlatform.gov aggregates, indexes, links, and organizes web resources of all kinds into a managed collection of curated objects called the GeoPlatform Portfolio.
 The resources of interest are described on this page.
 To learn more about the GeoPlatform Portfolio, Portfolio resources, and curating the Portfolio, start here.

 These are the core business objects of the GeoPlatform Portfolio, representing geospatial resources that are curated, linked, discovered, and ultimately accessed online by individuals and software applications.

-Portfolio Assets may be linked to Organizations and Persons resources with roles such as author, contributor, publisher, custodian, or point-of-contact to name a few.
+Portfolio Assets may be linked to Persons resources with roles such as author, contributor, publisher, custodian, or point-of-contact to name a few.
 Contacts are a class of resource in the GeoPlatform Portfolio with “vcard” information (e.g., full name, organization name, email, phone, address) used by humans to contact and communicate with fellow humans.

 Portfolio Assets are also linked to Concepts — terms or units of thought about specific ideas, meanings, and categories of objects and events — to help express the purpose and “fit-for-use” (i.e., the meaning, significance, and function) of a resource as defined by producers and determined by consumers.
 Concepts are most useful when they are defined by authoritative or “controlled” vocabularies, generically called Concept Schemes.